Miller County, Missouri: Political culture

 Like most counties in rural western Missouri, Miller County is very Republican.
 It hasn't supported a Democrat for president since Franklin D. Roosevelt in 1932.
 The only other time it supported a Democrat in the 20th century was in 1912, when Woodrow Wilson carried the county against a mortally divided GOP.
-Lyndon Johnson is the last Democrat to garner even 40 percent of the county's vote.
+Lyndon B. Johnson is the last Democrat to garner even 40 percent of the county's vote.